-Jersey have signed Exeter winger Mark Foster on a permanent deal after
+Jersey sign Exeter winger Mark Foster on a two-year deal

 Foster, 29, has penned a two-year contract at St Peter.